TSgthb/Python_Projects/Conveyance Receipts Generator/README.md

 pip install pandas reportlab pdf2image pillow
 ```

+3. The current version of the script is heavily dependant on the hardquoted file paths.
+The script:

+- Creates PDFs for all the records in the same folder the script is running from.
+- Converts all the PDFs to cropped images under a specific folder (named `pdf2image`) under the same folder where the script has been hosted.
+This operation requires the images folder (here named, `pdf2image`) to be created beforehand under the script's hosting folder.
+- Converts all the edited images into a singular ZIP folder and generates it under the same directory as the script.

+_**Note**: The paths (except for the input file) can be changed from the script only._

 ## How to Run

 1. Download the script and save it at the preferred location.